PollBuddy/PollBuddy/PollBuddy-Server/backend/techList.md

 ## Influx
--package to run InfluxDB in Node.js
+- package to run InfluxDB in Node.js

--We mainly use it to log the time it takes to for mongoDB to run and analyse any performance issues NPM Link: https://www.npmjs.com/package/influx
+- We mainly use it to log the time it takes to for mongoDB to run and analyse any performance issues

+NPM Link: https://www.npmjs.com/package/influx

 Also see: https://docs.influxdata.com/influxdb/cloud/ for InfluxDB full documentation

 ## morgan
--logger package (controls the recording of what happens in when a program runs) NPM link: https://www.npmjs.com/package/morgan
+- logger package (controls the recording of what happens in when a program runs) NPM link: https://www.npmjs.com/package/morgan

 ### MongoDB
--The database that PollBuddy uses to store our information
+- The database that PollBuddy uses to store our information

--At the top of the information hierarchy there are collections, e.g. "users"
+- At the top of the information hierarchy there are collections, e.g. "users"

--Every collection contains .JSON files wtih unique IDs to their collection
-    (these are usually strings of characters and numbers)
+- Every collection contains .JSON files wtih unique IDs to their collection (these are usually strings of characters and numbers)

--Every ID can then have data types linked to them
+- Every ID can then have data types linked to them

     these can be called a lot of things, and every ID in a collection will have the same data types in their .JSON files